Mercedes-Benz Citaro: Romania

-Between 2005 and 2009 Regia Autonomă de Transport București (now called STB) purchased 1,000 Citaros, 500 euro 3 first model and 500 euro 4 from the Mercedes-Benz Citaro facelift.
+Between 2005 and 2009 Regia Autonomă de Transport București (now called STB) purchased 1,000 Citaros, 500 Euro 3 first model and 500 Euro 4 from the Mercedes-Benz Citaro facelift.

 In September 2019, STB ordered 130 Citaro Hybrid buses with deliveries to begin in the spring of 2020.

+Citaro C2 Hybrid buses can also be seen in Brașov operated by RATBV.

 Spain

 In 2016, Empresa Municipal de Transportes de Madrid (EMT Madrid) ordered 82 natural gas versions of the Citaro, known as the Citaro NGT.
 The following year, it placed an order for a further 314 buses, and in 2018 it placed another order for a further 276 buses, for a total of 672 buses, all of which are due to enter service by 2020.

 Portugal

 In 2000, Companhia de Carris de Ferro de Lisboa (CCFL) acquired 39 diesel variants of the Citaro, with 3 doors, ZF 5HP502 and OM457hla chassis and, later that year, Sociedade de Transportes Colectivos do Porto (STCP) bought 75 bodywork-based Citaros, with Salvador Caetano CityGold bodywork, OM906hla chassis and Voith D851.3 gearbox, the only series in the world with a 3-speed gearbox.
 Afterwards, Transportes Colectivos do Barreiro (TCB) and Serviços Municipalizados dos Transportes Urbanos de Coimbra (SMTUC) purchased (since 2001) this model, the case of the first one between the Euro 2, Euro 3, Euro 4 and the Facelift versions, and the second company just the Euro 2 and Euro 3 variants.
-Both companies also acquired used Citaros, with TCB purchasing four ex-De Lijn vehicles with Euro 3 and SMTUC with a 1997 ex-Hochbahn Citaro (previously owned by Linhares, and also the first used Citaro to Portugal), four ex-Nobina with 3-door and anti-fire system (one already out due to fire) and one with vertical engine, listed as a temporary bus.
+Both companies also acquired used Citaros, with TCB purchasing four ex-De Lijn vehicles with Euro 3 and SMTUC with a 1997 ex-Hochbahn Citaro (previously owned by Linhares, and also the first used Citaro to Portugal), four ex-Nobina with 3-door and anti-fire system (one already out due to fire) and one with vertical engine, originally a temporary bus, but since 2021 as theirs.
+In 2022, three Citaro Facelift, originated from TCB after staying out of service for a few years, along with five Volvo B7RLE with Marcopolo Viale Midi buses, both vehicle types from 2009, were purchased for additional service in Coimbra.
+These vehicles were bought with money originally used to buy a private vehicle for the city council, and they came in a very good condition, although their Voith gearbox have their reatrders always set off, since TCB did disable those on their buses with Voith.

 Besides the ex-Hochbahn Citaro in Linhares, Rodoviária de Lisboa purchased the Uberland variant of the Citaro, being the second vehicle as second hand purchase.